 We all experience bad or difficult times at some point or other in our lives.
 Here, we have Ed recalling one of his moments...
 It is just amazing, charming, insightful and yet poignant.
 I have listened to this recording many, many times over the years and yet listening to it has never ever failed to cheer me up!

 Thank you SO much, Ed!

-Eighty seven years young: it is perhaps the paradox of TV and Cinema that actors involved will stay in an ageless, groundhog day time-bubble that perhaps on viewing, encourages, taunts, or even haunts them – seeing themselves as they once were.
+Eighty eight years young: it is perhaps the paradox of TV and Cinema that actors involved will stay in an ageless, groundhog day time-bubble that perhaps on viewing, encourages, taunts, or even haunts them – seeing themselves as they once were.
 Hearing their words identically repeated – possibly faults and all.
 Timelessly repeated moments of triumph, emotion, failure and resolution never changing over the decades.
 But, perhaps in the case of UFO, the technology of restoration has bought back (to fans such as myself) out of the 35mm negative gloom a gleaming brilliant version that was probably never even witnessed in the original cutting room.
-For me, UFO is as fresh, stimulating, ascetic, stylish, sinister, thought provoking and captivating as it was when I first saw it as a child.
-For me, Ed Bishop and his fellow actors carried out the performances of their lives, and they will always live on in UFO forever.
+For me, UFO is as fresh, creative, stimulating, ascetic, stylish, sinister, thought provoking and captivating as it was when I first saw it as a child.
+For me, Ed Bishop and his fellow actors carried out the performances of their lives, and they will always live on in the UFO world forever.

-Ed, wherever you are, you are very hugely, massively missed by many, many people and UFO fans alike.
+Ed, wherever you are, you are very hugely, adored and massively missed by many, many people and UFO fans alike.
 To me, your portrayal of Ed Straker in UFO was your best ever work, and you will definitely live on in that role forever onscreen and in our hearts.